gregjacobs/Autolinker.js/README.md

 - [className](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-cfg-className) : string<br />
   A CSS class name to add to the generated anchor tags.
-This class will be added to all links, as well as this class plus "url"/"email"/"phone"/"hashtag"/"mention"/"twitter"/"instagram" suffixes for styling url/email/phone/hashtag/mention links differently.
+This class will be added to all links, as well as this class plus "url"/"email"/"phone"/"hashtag"/"mention" suffixes for styling url/email/phone/hashtag/mention links differently.

+  The name of the hashtag/mention service is also added as a CSS class for those types of matches.

-  For example, if this config is provided as "myLink", then:
+  For example, if this config is provided as "my-link", then:

-  - URL links will have the CSS classes: "myLink myLink-url"
+  - URL links will have the CSS classes: "my-link my-link-url"
-  - Email links will have the CSS classes: "myLink myLink-email"
+  - Email links will have the CSS classes: "my-link my-link-email"
-  - Phone links will have the CSS classes: "myLink myLink-phone"
+  - Phone links will have the CSS classes: "my-link my-link-phone"
-  - Twitter mention links will have the CSS classes: "myLink myLink-mention myLink-twitter"
+  - Twitter mention links will have the CSS classes: "my-link my-link-mention my-link-twitter"
-  - Instagram mention links will have the CSS classes: "myLink myLink-mention myLink-instagram"
+  - Instagram mention links will have the CSS classes: "my-link my-link-mention my-link-instagram"
-  - Hashtag links will have the CSS classes: "myLink myLink-hashtag"
+  - Hashtag links will have the CSS classes: "my-link my-link-hashtag my-link-twitter"

 - [decodePercentEncoding](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-cfg-decodePercentEncoding): boolean<br />
   `true` to decode percent-encoded characters in URL matches, `false` to keep